- Buy SUGARBUSH LABEL LPs. Part Two: 2018 to 2020

 The Junipers connection also finally made the great PUGWASH come our way, with an offer to release the ALMOND TEA album on vinyl.
 I of course jumped at the chance and hopefully the record should be with us within months now.
 The test pressing sounds amazing and the whole project is a pleasure to be involved with.
 Well, that is it for this time.
 Cheers Markus Holler

-Rick Corcoran, one man Pop legend, returns to SUGARBUSH RCORDS with a fantastic album of vintage 4 track demos from the early 90's.
+Rick Corcoran, one man Pop legend, returns to SUGARBUSH RECORDS with a fantastic album of vintage 4 track demos from the early 90's.
 With many previously unreleased and rare tracks classic this LO-FI LP nevertheless sounds like a lost gem from the late 60's.
 Guitars jangle and phase, vocals and harmonies flange in and out of range and the songs are some of the best the great man ever wrote.
 When I say "lo-fi" I am being disingenious actually, the sound (considering the limitations of the 4-track cassette medium) is actually superb, if a little closer to the mid-range than most modern recordings.
 If you liked his CENTAUR album (now deleted and sold out) you will love this 11 tracks of amazing Pop Confectionary valiantly produced on a vintage 4-track cassette recorder, lo-fi or not - this is Pop Heaven!
 This is very limited on vinyl and will not be repressed.
 Get it while you can!
-Tracks are:
+Only a few copies left:

 1. bastard angel two